 - Extra cheese is usually a good idea.
 Mix some into the squash, plus the cheese on top.

 - The same can be said for bacon– extra bacon mixed into the squash will only improve the outcome.
+Can’t find GAPS compliant bacon?
+Try preparing pork belly with this recipe.

 - If you are following the GAPS diet, be sure you use GAPS sour cream and cheese that is GAPS approved– I like cheddar for this recipe.
 Gouda is also good!